ideal-postcodes/ideal-postcodes-node/README.md

 ## Command Line Interface (Beta)

-This module is also packaged with a command line interface, which provides a real-time stream logs of detailing incoming API requests on your key.
-This is useful for integrating and debugging issues.
+This module is also bundled with a command line interface, which provides a couple of useful tools: Real-time log streaming and key status lookup.

 The CLI needs to be installed globally (potentially with sudo privileges depending on your setup).